jphillips03/floor-planner/README.md

 ## Acknowledgements

 This project has been a long time coming (in the sense that I've been meaning to work on it for a while now).
-The original project this was based on was probably one of the hardest programming challenges I tackled.
+The original project this was based on was probably one of the hardest programming challenges I tackled at the time.
 I never got the original program working 100%, and that has plagued me over the years, which is why I've wanted to take up the challenge again and make a better version.
 Not to try to get credit for it, but for my own satisfaction.
 While this project is still not perfect (there are definitely still some bugs), it is far better than the original one I submitted.
 I am much happier with the GUI layout, the functionality, structure, and overall code.

 Also, I'm pretty sure I would never have completed the ray tracing portion of the project had I not stumbled upon the [_Ray Tracing in One Weekend Series_](https://raytracing.github.io/).
 That was an invaluable resource with great explanations and full code examples.
 I did have to translate the code from C++ to Java, which was somewhat painful as it's been over 20 years since I've looked at any C++ code.
 But since the original project I wrote was in Java, I felt the need to re-write it in Java again.
 Big thanks to the authors of the series though, for making a great set of books, and for making them free and available to all!